You are here > Home > Things to Do > Hurst Castle

 About

-Come and discover this artillery fortress, built by Henry VIII, at the seaward end of a coastal spit offering one of the best views in England.
+Come and discover this artillery fortress, built by King Henry VIII, at the seaward end of a coastal spit offering one of the best views in England.
 Commanding the entrance to the Solent, its strategic location has developed the castle into a powerful fortress, steeped in centuries of military history.

 From its beginnings in 1544, as one of Henry VIII's chain of artillery defences, Hurst Castle, unusually for a Tudor castle, remained in military use until 1956, playing an active role through both world wars.
-On occasion it was also used as a prison, most famously in the imprisonment of Charles I in the 17th century, during the Civil War.
+On occasion it was also used as a prison, most famously in the imprisonment of King Charles I in the 17th century, during the Civil War.
 Hurst Castle defended England from invasion threats in the 19th and 20th centuries.

-Castle highlights include:
+Hurst Castle highlights

 - Step inside the heart of Hurst Castle to its Tudor fort, which retains much of its 16th-century appearance.

-- Follow the steps to the first floor of the Tudor keep, where it was probably here that Charles I was kept prisoner in 1648.
+- Follow the steps to the first floor of the Tudor keep, where it was probably here that King Charles I was kept prisoner in 1648.

 - Enjoy the spectacular views from the roof of the Tudor keep across the Needles Passage to the Isle of Wight.

 - Don’t miss the portcullis positioned above the Tudor entrance to the castle.
-This one dates from the 1850s, although a portcullis has guarded the castle since it was built.

 Opening Times

-Closed from (1 Nov 2023 - 31 Mar 2024) | ||
+Closed (4 Nov 2024 - 31 Mar 2025) | ||

 ---|---|---|